Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### ProduceCash

 - Vinifera implements the Produce Cash logic from Red Alert 2.

-- The system works exactly as it does in Red Alert 2, but with the following differences;
+The system works exactly as it does in Red Alert 2, but with the following differences:
     - Ability to set a total budget available to the building.
-- The logic is sensitive to Powered=yes, meaning it will stop when the house has low power.
+    - The logic is sensitive to `Powered=yes`, meaning it will stop when the house has low power.

 In `RULES.INI`:
 ```ini